 Are There Growth Hormones in Milk?

-Recently, Best Food Facts received a reader comment asking which brands of milk contain growth hormones.
+Recently, we received a reader comment asking which brands of milk contain growth hormones.
 To answer this question, we reached out to Dr. Ann Macrina, Research/Teaching Associate at Penn State University.
 Dr. Macrina previously answered questions about hormones in milk.

 What can you tell us about growth hormones in milk?

-Dr. Ann Macrina: First, let me say that all milk contains growth hormone.
-Cows naturally produce this hormone, also known as somatotropin or bST, and it can be found in milk in small quantities.
+First, let me say that all living things – plants, animals, people – produce various hormones, including growth hormone naturally.
+Milk therefore also contains growth hormone that cows naturally produce.
+This hormone, also known as somatotropin or bST, can be found in milk in small quantities.